About

 Unless otherwise noted, the following sections for each species will assist you in identifying the species of interest, discovering what ecoregions and plant communities they are found in, and mentioning additional information such as forage value, medicinal or toxic properties, and reclamation services.

-I have organized three primary vegetation types into their respective pages:
+Three primary vegetation types exist which I separated into their respective pages:

-- Taxonomic family name (i.e. Asteraceae or Aster family) or Taxonomic tribe name (i.e., Triticeae or Wheatgrass tribe), reserved only for grasses, and
+2. Taxonomic family name (i.e. Asteraceae or Aster Family) or Taxonomic tribe name (i.e., Triticeae or Wheatgrass tribe), the latter being reserved only for grasses & grass-likes (all grasses fall under the Family Poaceae).

 Each page has various galleries of photographs to pour through.
 As you hover your mouse over each photo (or tap a photo on your mobile device), you will notice that each photograph is captioned with common and scientific names.